-INTERFERENCES: Metals may cause difficulty in seeing the

-Hardness Titrant to the sample before adding buffer or indicator.
+INTERFERENCES: Metals may cause difficulty in seeing the endpoint.
+If metal interference is presumed, add one drop of Hardness Titrant to the sample before adding buffer or indicator.
 Include this drop of titrant when calculating your results.
 Additional Hardness Buffer may be necessary to view a clean endpoint.